-The compromise in assigning the dualism of meaning and non meaning is like dividing up a pie into 1000 slices and saying “ok 999 of these slices represent no meaning at all but this one remainder slice represents life and therefore meaning” we will get into why a smidgen of meaning is a big deal later.
+The compromise is assigning a kind of dualism – the dualism of meaning and non meaning – it’s like dividing up a pie into 1000 slices and saying “okay 999 of these slices represent no meaning at all but this one remainder slice represents life and therefore meaning” we will get into why a smidgen of meaning is a big deal later.

 The apologists of meaning here do not specify as to what specifically this ‘preordained destiny’ is.
 It all amounts to ‘muh life is special so bow down universe’ which is not an argument!
-If it was framed as an argument to include all living beings and not just humans to possess meaning then ask them “do all animals count?
+If it was framed as an argument to include all living beings – not just human beings -to possess meaning, then ask them “do all animals count?
 Do plants count?
 What about unicellular life are they included or is it only multi-cellular life?”

 What about reptiles spending most of their lives controlling their body temperature by basking out facing the sunset for the remainder of the day?
 Is that an activity noticed by the universe or just by other living things which are temporary arrangements that are part of said universe?
 What about unicellular life?
 Ask them does seeking warmth, moisture and food and asexually reproducing yourself by binary fission as a bacterium check the criteria of a meaningful activity as contributing to a ‘preordained destiny’?